ManuNeuro/EmmanuelCalvet/_posts/2024-04-01-whiepaper-p3.md

 We decided to use an Artificial Neural Network (ANN) to encode $F$, opting for $F_{ANN}$ over traditional cryptographic functions like $SHA256$.

 Essentially, this was our starting point, and now, there are many more considerations to take into account for the design of $F$, in order to make the encryption process more secure by making it harder to predict or reverse-engineer.
-Essentially we will talk about two key elements, the *confusion* and *diffusion* which will be key for the design of the neural network:
+Essentially we will talk about two proprties, the *confusion* and *diffusion*, which will be key for the design of the neural network:

-- **Confusion** is property that makes the relationship between the input key and the ciphertext as complex as possible.
+- **Confusion** is the property that makes the relationship between the input key and the ciphertext as complex as possible.
 	- In other word **confusion** would be achieved by ensuring that the relationship between the input (e.g., a private key) and the output (e.g., a public key or hash) is highly nonlinear and sensitive to initial conditions, making it difficult to reverse-engineer the input from the output.
 - **Diffusion**, is the property that ensures that the influence of one plaintext symbol is spread over many ciphertext symbols, disguising the statistical properties of the plaintext.
 	- **Diffusion** would be implemented by designing the network such that small changes to the input (or changes in one part of the input) lead to significant and widespread changes in the output, ensuring that the output does not reveal patterns or structures of the input.